 2. The institution awards credits consistent with accepted norms in higher education.

-All courses and programs offered by the College have identified student learning outcomes that embody what students will have learned upon successful completion of the course and program.
+All courses and programs offered by the College have identified student learning outcomes that embody what students will have learned upon successful completion of the course and program and align with accepted norms in higher education.
 (Sample CLOs, PLOs) Course level learning outcomes are identified in CORs and syllabi, and all program learning outcomes are available on the College website and in the catalog.
 (Sample syllabi) All programs have documented mapping of course to program, general education, and institutional learning outcomes.
 (OAW website, eLumen)

 3. The achievement of stated programmatic learning outcomes is the basis for awarding degrees and certificates.

 As part of the curriculum development and review process, the Curriculum Committee engages in the examinations of course and program learning outcomes to validate that course learning outcomes are addressed and reflected in the course content and the degree pathway.
 (Curriculum manual) The College offers 24 Associate Degrees for Transfer, and per guidelines in the California Community College Chancellor’s Office Program and Course Approval Handbook, all AD-Ts include program student learning outcomes designed for successful transfer.
 (ADT example) The awarding of a degree or certificate by the College affirms demonstration of achievement of these outcomes.

 5. Baccalaureate degrees and the course credit in those programs are based on student learning outcomes.
 Theses outcomes are consistent with generally accepted norms and equivalencies in higher education, especially in relation to upper division courses.
+Course credit in the Respiratory Care Baccalaureate Degree is based on student learning outcomes that are identified in the Course Outlines of Record.
+Learning outcomes are consistent with the expectations and equivalencies of upper division courses.
+All learning outcomes were developed to incorporated advanced levels of learning as categorized in Blooms’ Taxonomy.
+(Course CLOs; Bloom’s Taxonomy)

 Analysis and Evaluation:

-The College is in compliance with state laws, regulations and District Board Policy that outline parameters for the awarding of course credit, degrees, and certificates based on student attainment of learning outcomes.
+The College complies with state laws, regulations and District Board Policy that outline parameters for the awarding of course credit, degrees, and certificates based on student attainment of learning outcomes.
 The awarding of course credit, degrees, and certificates is dependent upon student demonstration of mastery of course content as reflected in course and program level learning outcomes.
 Learning outcomes are included in CORs and course syllabi.
 (Link to sample syllabi and CORs)

-The College is in compliance with state regulations and California Community College Chancellor’s Office guidelines regarding the units of credit awarded.
+The College complies with state regulations and California Community College Chancellor’s Office guidelines regarding the units of credit awarded, including those awarded in baccalaureate programs.
 This compliance confirms that units of credit awarded are consistent with policies that reflect generally accepted norms or equivalencies in higher education.
 The College does not offer courses based on clock hours.

 Standard II.A.10